-The person who asked me to explain “how we came to be” appeared to mean it as a challenge, and if I couldn’t answer that challenge then I was wrong to stop believing in the answer, “God did it, of course.”
+The person who asked me to explain “how we came to be” appeared to mean it as a challenge, and if I couldn’t answer that challenge then I was wrong to stop believing in my original answer “God did it, of course.”

-My answer is that I don’t explain it.
+But my answer is that I don’t explain it.
 I don’t have to explain it.
 Christianity claims to explain life, death, existence, the universe, and everything; atheism doesn’t.
 Being an atheist – more precisely an agnostic/”weak” type of atheist – means that I haven’t come across what I consider to be any reasonable justification for believing in God.
-I’m not making an assertion about whether there is a god, or what happens when we die, or where the universe came from; only that I don’t believe in a god, and I think the evidence for any god is insufficient to the point where I might as well say there isn’t one, the same way I can say with some confidence that unicorns don’t exist.
+I’m not making an assertion about whether or not there definitely is a god, or what happens when we die, or where the universe came from; only that I don’t believe in a god, and I think the evidence for any god is insufficient to the point where I might as well say there isn’t one, the same way I can say with some confidence that unicorns don’t exist.

 I don’t mind saying I don’t know the answers to these questions I’m asked.
 The fact that I can’t explain how the universe came into existence, doesn’t mean that God does explain it.
 “I can’t explain it; therefore, God” is a fallacious argument, as is “Well, how else could the universe have gotten here?”.
 Ignorance of an alternative explanation is an insufficient reason to accept that Christianity is true or that God exists.

 Evidence needs to be offered, and God needs to be defined, not just used as a catch-all term for “the answer to all the questions I can’t answer in any other way”, or “the thing that made the things for which there is no known maker.”

 Something else I sometimes hear, and may have even said myself when I was a believer, is along these lines: “Even if you have what any sane person would call ‘overwhelming’ evidence that God existed, you STILL wouldn’t believe in Him!”